Create a table

 • Column names and data types

-• Primary key, which is the unique identifier for the rows in the table
+• Primary keys in tables, which is the unique identifier for the rows in the table

 • Additional table, command, or client-specific settings, which can be optional